-When choosing products for a drop zone, stick to a few general guidelines: like items stay together, items are easy to grab, and storage products must fit the measurement of your space.
+So, you’ve identified your home’s drop zone.
+How do you choose the right products for this space?
+Stick to a few general guidelines: products should help categories stay together, products should make items easy to grab, and products must fit the measurements of your space.

-But #1?
-Choosing products you LIKE.
-I guarantee you’ll use the system more if you like to look at it.
+Even more, you should like the products you choose for your space.
+I guarantee you’ll use the system more if you actually like the look of the products you chose.

 Below you’ll find my favorite products for drop zones.
 These items fit my rustic/vintage style (meaning texture, texture, texture!) but you can easily use the same basic formula to fit YOUR personal space and style.

 Trays.
 The unsung heroes of organizing.
 For keys.
 For lipstick.
 For outgoing mail.
 For library cards.
 For pens and pencils when you really need them.